EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 > Manjaro is just Arch with an installer

 Surely, right?
 It seems that almost everyone says this.
-And that almost everyone reccomends it as being a supposedly 'user friendly' way to use Arch.
+And that almost everyone recommends it as being a supposedly 'user-friendly' way to use Arch.

 ## Security